poetsec/python-concepts/README.md

 - Local variables, or variables in the local scope, are forgotten when that function ends.
 So in a sense, local variables are temporary.
 They won't exist after the function returns.
 - Code in a global scope can't use variables in the local scope, but code in a local scope can use global variables.
 Code in one function's local scope cannot use functions in another function's local scope.
 - If there is an assignment statement i.e. `count = 40` in the function, the variable is considered a local variable.
 If there is no assignment statement, it is considered a global variable.

+## Handling Errors with Try and Except Statements
+- `try` and `except` statements can be used to keep a program running to completeion instead of crashing entirely when an error is encountered.
+- You can also have a simple `except` statement without specifying the error it catches, and it will catch all types of errors.